houseos/secure_control_protocol/README.md

 ### Control

 ```
-> dart .\bin\scp_client.dart help control
+> dart .\bin\scp_client.dart control help
 Control the selected device.

 Usage: scp-client.exe control [arguments]
 -h, --help                                                                     Print this usage information.
--c, --command=<Any string registered in the device.>                           The command to send to the device.
+-a, --action=<Any string registered in the device.>                            The action to send to the device.
 -d, --deviceId=<Can be looked up in the json with the provisioned devices.>    The ID of the device to control.
 -j, --json=<Path in the filesystem.>                                           Path to the JSON file containing all known devices.